-Today is Women's Equality Day, and whether you dedicate your life to protecting the rights of the marginalized or you feel immobilized by the rampant displays of injustice, we can all use some words of hope, unity, compassion, and courage to empower us further.
+Sunday, August 26, is Women's Equality Day, and whether you dedicate your life to protecting the rights of the marginalized or you feel immobilized by the rampant displays of injustice, we can all use some words of hope, unity, compassion, and courage to empower us further.
 But what does empowerment even mean, and why do we need to reach equality?
 Of course, different things empower different people.

-Alternatively, in the words of Marlo Thomas's 1972 campaign, empowerment simply means having the strength—not to be confused with power—to envision and actualize a world in which we are all safe and "free to be you and me" regardless of identity and lifestyle.
+Alternatively, in the words of Marlo Thomas's 1972 campaign, empowerment simply means having the strength—not to be confused with power—to envision and actualize a world in which we are all safe and "Free to Be You and Me" (Amazon $22) regardless of identity and lifestyle.
 What we're trying to say is that much like the fight for justice and the resistance against hate, true empowerment is a continual, evolving, and subjective process.

 As unstable as it sounds, it's crucial to building communities of care as well as self-love.
 Don't get us wrong; we think it's equally essential to know the statistics that reveal just how deep these issues run.
-But as we mentioned before, today our initial goal is to celebrate women's empowerment by looking beyond ourselves and toward the thinkers and change makers whose words have the power to teach us, connect us, invigorate us, and fill us with hope and inspiration.
+But as we mentioned before, today our initial goal is to celebrate women's empowerment by looking beyond ourselves and toward the thinkers and change-makers whose words have the power to teach us, connect us, invigorate us, and fill us with hope and inspiration.
 Since they said it best, scroll through the 14 women's empowerment quotes below.

-There's might too in the incomplete.
+The Empowering Quote: "There's might too in the incomplete.
 In feeling fractional.
 A failure to carry out is perhaps no failure at all, but rather a minced metric of splendor.
 The ongoing.
 The outlawed.
 The no-patrol.
 The act of making loose.
 Of not doing as you've been told. … Endurance is a talent that seldom worries about looking good, and abiding has its virtues even when the tongue dries.
-The intention shouldn't only be to polish what we start but to acknowledge that beginning again and again can possess the acquisitive thrill of a countdown that never reaches zero.
+The intention shouldn't only be to polish what we start but to acknowledge that beginning again and again can possess the acquisitive thrill of a countdown that never reaches zero."

-Courage starts with showing up and letting ourselves be seen.
+The Empowering Quote: "Courage starts with showing up and letting ourselves be seen."

-I am sharing my truth and mine alone. … Here is my heart, what's left of it.
+The Empowering Quote: "I am sharing my truth and mine alone. … Here is my heart, what's left of it.
 Here I am showing you the ferocity of my hunger.
 Here I am, finally freeing myself to be vulnerable and terribly human.
 Here I am, reveling in that freedom.
 Here.
 See what I hunger for and what my truth has allowed me to create. … The older I get, the more I understand that life is generally the pursuit of desires.
 We want and want and oh how we want.
-We hunger.
+We hunger."

-The moment of queer pride is a refusal to be shamed by witnessing the other as being ashamed of you.
+The Empowering Quote: "The moment of queer pride is a refusal to be shamed by witnessing the other as being ashamed of you."